thesethtruth/esi-course-utwente/installation-guide.md

 # Installation Guide: Energy System Integration

 This guide will help you install Python on your computer.
-Additionally, it will guide you through installing VSCode as your IDE (Integrated Development Environment) and Poetry as your environment manager.
+Additionally, it will guide you through installing VSCode as your IDE (Integrated Development Environment) and Anaconda as your environment manager.
 Below is a brief introduction explaining why you need these three components and what they do.

 > **Note:** You are free to choose your own IDE, package manager, or even operating system as long as you can use [PyPSA](https://pypsa.readthedocs.io/en/latest/getting-started/installation.html).
 This guide is written for Windows.

-## Explainer: Why Python, VSCode, and Poetry?
+## Explainer: Why Python, VSCode, and Conda?

 To get started with programming and projects like PyPSA (Python for Power System Analysis), you'll need a few key tools.
-Here’s why Python, VSCode, and Poetry are essential:
+Here's why Python, VSCode, and conda are essential:

 ### Python
 **What is Python?**